 Athens is a medium-sized city located in the state of Alabama.
 With a population of 27,366 people and 13 constituent neighborhoods, Athens is the 24th largest community in Alabama.

 Unlike some cities, Athens isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Athens are a mix of both white- and blue-collar jobs.
 Overall, Athens is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Athens who work in office and administrative support (11.79%), management occupations (9.83%), and sales jobs (9.03%).

 Also of interest is that Athens has more people living here who work in computers and math than 95% of the places in the US.

 Athens is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Athens is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Native American languages.